KotlinCrypto/secure-random/README.md

 -->

 Kotlin Multiplatform library for obtaining cryptographically secure random data from the system.

-Modeled after Java's `SecureRandom` class, it provides a simple API surface area.
-Under the hood it utilizes system functions so that `SecureRandom` is accessible from common code.
+NOTE: For Jvm, `SecureRandom` extends `java.security.SecureRandom` for interoperability.

-The Linux/Android implementation was Heavily inspired by the [rust-random/getrandom][url-rust-random] crate.
+The Linux/AndroidNative implementation was Heavily inspired by the [rust-random/getrandom][url-rust-random] crate.

 ### Example Usages